PCSK9

 Proprotein convertase subtilisin/kexin type 9 (PCSK9) is an enzyme encoded by the PCSK9 gene in humans on chromosome 1.
 It is the 9th member of the proprotein convertase family of proteins that activate other proteins.
 Similar genes (orthologs) are found across many species.
 As with many proteins, PCSK9 is inactive when first synthesized, because a section of peptide chains blocks their activity; proprotein convertases remove that section to activate the enzyme.
 The PCSK9 gene also contains one of 27 loci associated with increased risk of coronary artery disease.

 PCSK9 is ubiquitously expressed in many tissues and cell types.
 PCSK9 binds to and degrades the receptor for low-density lipoprotein particles (LDL), which typically transport 3,000 to 6,000 fat molecules (including cholesterol) per particle, within extracellular fluid.
 The LDL receptor (LDLR), on liver and other cell membranes, binds and initiates ingestion of LDL-particles from extracellular fluid into cells and targets the complex to lysosomes for destruction.
-If PCSK9 is blocked, the LDL-LDLR complexed separates during trafficking, with the LDL digested in the lysosome, but the LDLRs instead recycled back to the cell surface and so able to remove additional LDL-particles from the extracellular fluid.
+If PCSK9 is blocked, the LDL-LDLR complex separates during trafficking, with the LDL digested in the lysosome, but the LDLRs instead recycled back to the cell surface and so able to remove additional LDL-particles from the extracellular fluid.
 Therefore, blocking PCSK9 can lower blood LDL-particle concentrations.

 PCSK9 has medical importance because it acts in lipoprotein homeostasis.
 Agents that block PCSK9 can lower LDL particle concentrations.
 The first two PCSK9 inhibitors, alirocumab and evolocumab, were approved as once every two week injections, by the U.S. Food and Drug Administration in 2015 for lowering LDL-particle concentrations when statins and other drugs were not sufficiently effective or poorly tolerated.
 The cost of these new medications, as of 2015, was $14,000 per year at full retail; judged of unclear cost effectiveness by some.
 While these medications are prescribed by many physicians, the payment for prescriptions are often denied by insurance providers.
-As a result pharmaceutical manufacturers lowered the prices of these drugs.
+As a result, pharmaceutical manufacturers lowered the prices of these drugs.